 Shaved Brussels sprout pizza with burrata and dried lemon zest A gourmet white pizza.
 Artisanal brick-oven taste from your home oven!

 A perfect balance of flavors and textures on a light and airy homemade crust

 Brussels sprouts and Italian burrata (the extra-soft cheese made with mozzarella and cream) are perfect partners for pizza.
 Indeed, the light burrata melts all over the Brussels, bringing a most luxurious texture to the pie.

-However, both the burrata and Brussels are not exactly strongly flavored on their own, so they’re spiked with dried lemon zest and salty Pecorino Romano shavings – a marvelous contrast to the soft, mellow cheese and the crunchy Brussels.
+However, neither the burrata nor the Brussels are exactly strongly flavored on their own, so they’re spiked with dried lemon zest and salty Pecorino Romano shavings – a marvelous contrast to the soft, mellow cheese and the crunchy Brussels.